-While using the diagnostic imaging equipment on placement in Dar es Salaam, you’ll observe cases from broken bones to advanced cancers like retinoblastoma.
+While using the diagnostic imaging equipment on this radiograpy elective in Dar es Salaam, you’ll observe cases from broken bones to advanced cancers like retinoblastoma.
 Due to the lack of modern equipment, you will see first hand how specialists in Dar es Salaam cope with such advanced cases.
 This will give you a unique perspective into local attitudes toward treatment and care.
 There are also experiences to be had outside of the hospitals, with a mix of cultures coming together in the bustling city.
 Further a field you can go on safari and swim in crystal clear water off Zanzibar island.
 Read what our students think below!

 "I can honestly say it is the best decision I have ever made."Read more